 This London visit was mainly to change trains to get to the Essex coast but utilised the change to walk the dog in Kensington gardens before jumping on the Central Line Tube to Liverpool Street Station.

 Close to Rotterdam port and a beautiful historic city with many places of historical significance.
+This was a great day and got to see many of the historical sites and a trip to the beach.
 The Hague…

-The financial centre of Germany with lots of high rise buildings and a well known Christmas market.
+The financial centre of Germany has lots of high rise buildings and a well known Christmas market.
+This stop was a nice way to break up the train journey and got to see some of the nice architecture and sample some German bratwurst sausages at the Xmas markets.
 Frankfurt…

 A city that had been on my bucket list for 2 decades, one must do is a waltz somewhere on our stopover.
 Vienna has so much to see and feel I only scratched the surface.
 Prater amusement park was a fantastic fun evening out and visiting the historical central area had some fantastic architecture and religious buildings to admire.